wanghailei/sror/rails.md

 ## Rails in one sentence

-Rails is a development framework for creating <mark style="background-color:orange;">database-backed web applications</mark> according to the MVC pattern.
+Rails is a development framework for creating ==database-backed web applications== according to the MVC pattern.

 ## MVC

-<mark style="background-color:yellow;">% The Model handles business logic, the Controller handles application logic and the View handles presentation logic.</mark> %
+==% The Model handles business logic, the Controller handles application logic and the View handles presentation logic.== %

-<mark style="background-color:yellow;">% Controllers 負責生成並發回 HTTP Response，這個 HTTP Response  的內容主體（body）是一個HTML（或JSON等），而這個HTML是基於把某個template填充數據來完成的——被稱為 render。這些數據的填充是由Controller action決定的。Action中命令會操控某些Model進而訪問數據庫來準備好數據。20231219 %</mark>
+==% Controllers 負責生成並發回 HTTP Response，這個 HTTP Response  的內容主體（body）是一個HTML（或JSON等），而這個HTML是基於把某個template填充數據來完成的——被稱為 render。這些數據的填充是由Controller action決定的。Action中命令會操控某些Model進而訪問數據庫來準備好數據。20231219 %==

 ### Model layer

 The _**Model layer**_ represents the domain model (such as Account, Product, Person, Post, etc.) and encapsulates the business logic specific to your application.&#x20;

-In Rails, <mark style="background-color:orange;">database-backed model classes</mark> are derived from `ActiveRecord::Base`.
+In Rails, ==database-backed model classes== are derived from `ActiveRecord::Base`.
 Active Record allows you to present the data from database rows as objects and embellish these data objects with business logic methods.&#x20;

 Although most Rails models are backed by a database, models can also be ordinary Ruby classes, or Ruby classes that implement a set of interfaces as provided by the Active Model module.

 ### View layer

 The _**View layer**_ is composed of "templates" that are responsible for providing appropriate representations of your application's resources.
 Templates can come in a variety of formats, but most view templates are HTML with embedded Ruby code (ERB files).
-Views are typically <mark style="background-color:orange;">rendered to generate a controller response</mark> .
+Views are typically ==rendered to generate a controller response== .
 In Rails, View generation is handled by Action View.

 ### Controller layer

-<mark style="background-color:orange;">The Controller works at a higher level, processing the HTTP requests and preparing the HTTP responses.</mark>
+==The Controller works at a higher level, processing the HTTP requests and preparing the HTTP responses.==

 The _**Controller layer**_ is responsible for handling incoming HTTP requests and providing a suitable response.
 Usually, this means returning HTML.
 Controllers load and manipulate models, and render view templates in order to generate the appropriate HTTP response.&#x20;